Khobos/AnnoMods/[Gameplay] Better Institutions/README.md

 ## Content

-A simple mod aimed at providing more emergency and public buildings at all existing population levels.
+A simple mod aimed at providing more emergencies buildings at all existing population levels.

 This is mainly to diversify your cities, while offering complementary functions.